It's the economy, stupid

 Clinton's campaign advantageously used the then-prevailing recession in the United States as one of the campaign's means to successfully unseat George H. W. Bush.
 In March 1991, days after the ground war in Kuwait, 90% of polled Americans approved of President Bush's job performance.
-But during the following year, Americans' opinions turned sharply; 64% of polled Americans disapproved of Bush's job performance in August 1992.
+During the following year, Americans' opinions turned sharply; 64% of polled Americans disapproved of Bush's job performance in August 1992.

 History

 In order to keep the campaign on message, Carville hung a sign in Bill Clinton's Little Rock campaign headquarters that read: